 - No programming skills required.
 Programming is one of the few things you probably won't be doing during your internship, unless you're applying for a technical internship.

 - We want more women to be involved in Free Software.
-That's why we will give preference to applications from suitably qualified female candidates.
+That's why when there are candidates with equal qualification, we will give preference to applications from suitably qualified female candidates.

 How to apply: